numq/reduce-and-conquer/README.md

 - Kotlin Coroutines Test
 - Mockk

-## More examples
+# More examples

+- [Haskcore](https://github.com/numq/haskcore) - A modern, lightweight standalone desktop IDE with LSP support, built with Kotlin & Compose Desktop for Haskell development
+- [StarsNoMore](https://github.com/numq/StarsNoMore) - An application for getting a summary of statistics and traffic of a user's GitHub repositories
 - [Klarity](https://github.com/numq/Klarity) - Jetpack Compose Desktop media player library demonstration (example) project
+- [camera-capture](https://github.com/numq/camera-capture) - Part of a project (mobile application) that provides the ability to take pictures with a smartphone camera and use them in the ComfyUI workflow
+- [compose-desktop-media-player](https://github.com/numq/compose-desktop-media-player) - Examples of implementing a
+  media (audio/video) player for Jetpack Compose Desktop using various libraries